 Hermann Ludwig Ferdinand von Helmholtz (1821-1894), German physiologist and physicist.
+Helmholtz studied medicine, graduating in 1842 from the Royal Medicochirurgical Institute of Berlin.
+Helmholtz studied the ear and the eye and worked on acoustic theories.
 Helmholtz electromagnetic coils (producing a region of nearly uniform magnetic field) are named for him.
-Helmholtz studied medicine and studied the ear and the eye and worked on acoustic theories.
 He invented the ophthalmoscope and the ophthalmometer.
-He formulated a form of the law of the conservation of energy, produced vortex theorems in fluid dynamics.
+He formulated a form of the law of the conservation of energy, and produced vortex theorems in fluid dynamics.
 The Helmholtz differential equation in mathematical physics is named for him.
-This last photograph of von Helmholtz was taken three days before his final illness (he died in Berlin on 8 September).

 Model release not required.
 Property release not required.